Primates & Uganda Highlights Safari.

 LUXURY: Kibale Guest Cottages – Rooms (B,L,D)

 Budget: Kibale Forest Camp – Tents (BB)

 Today you will do Chimpanzee ‘tracking’.
-This activity can takes between 4 to 5 hours.
-Today you will wake up early, transfer to park offices at kanyanchu, for orientation about your chimpanzee tracking etiquette.
+This activity can take between 4 to 5 hours.
+Today you will wake up early, transfer to park offices at Kanyanchu, for orientation about your chimpanzee tracking etiquette.
 An experienced ranger will take you chimp tracking; Remember to carry water, rain gear, and walking/hiking boots plus backpack.

-You will also have chances of seeing other monkey species that live here; the guereza colobus, red-tailed monkey, grey-cheeked mangabey, blue monkeys, and olive baboons as well as the red colobus monkey considered Endangered and the rare L’Hoest’s monkey that are considered Vulnerable and…plentiful of forest bird life.
-Remember to carry water, rain gear, and walking/hiking boots plus backpack.
+You will also have chances of seeing other monkey species that live here; the guereza colobus, red-tailed monkey, grey-cheeked mangabey, blue monkeys, and olive baboons, as well as the red colobus monkey, considered Endangered and the rare L’Hoest’s monkey that is considered Vulnerable and…plentiful of forest birdlife.
+Remember to carry water, rain gear, and walking/hiking boots plus a backpack.

 Once you locate the chimpanzees you will have a full hour of eye-to-eye contact with them.
 Since they are wild animals, we can never guarantee you to see them close enough. might have to settle with hearing their hoots and hollers.